WordPress/openverse/documentation/meta/traffic/runbooks/identifying-and-blocking-traffic-anomalies.md

 ## When to use this runbook

-Use this runbook when either of these are true:
+Use this runbook when there is a marked increase in traffic visible in our AWS dashboards or Cloudflare analytics and either of these are true:

 1. There is a service disruption to the Openverse API or frontend.
 2. There is a marked increase in resource usage on the API or frontend ECS services that continues to trend to unsustainable levels, which _could lead_ to a service disruption.

-And:

-1. There is a marked increase in traffic visible in our AWS dashboards or Cloudflare analytics.

 ## Requirements